jenkinsci/pipeline-model-definition-plugin/rfc/JENKINS-41334-parallel-stage-execution.md

     the code would be simpler than for parallel branches.
 * Blue Ocean supports visualization of parallel branches already, so less work would be needed there than for nested stages.
-* Neither approach will visualize deeper levels of parallelization in Blue Ocean as currently designed/implemented.

 #### Proposed Approach